Leveraging External Referral Programs for Modern Recruitment

 Studies from ReferralRock – a referral program software solution employed by companies like Mitel and TripAdvisor – show that referral-based recruitment achieves much higher conversion rates than general sourcing methods, roughly 30% of hires on average vs. 7% from other sources

-Candidates sourced through personal networks often turn out to be better matches for company culture and role requirements, and they tend to stay longer.
+Candidates sourced through personal networks often turn out to be better matches for company culture and role requirements, and they tend to stay with the company longer.
 Because referrers typically know the candidate well, they self‑screen quality by only recommending people they trust.

 In turn, time-to-hire is much shorter: companies cut recruitment cycle time from 60 days (without referrals) to about 35–40 days when leveraging referrals.
 These gains mean lower recruiting costs and faster onboarding.
 Even internal referral programs are prized for saving on agency fees and advertising, external referrals can similarly reduce dependency on costly recruiters.